opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param maxLoc: Pointer to the returned maximum location (in 2D case).  ``NULL`` is used if not required.

-    :param minIdx: Pointer to the returned minimum location (in nD case). ``NULL`` is used if not required.
-Otherwise, it must point to an array of  ``src.dims``  elements.
-The coordinates of the minimum element in each dimension are stored there sequentially.

-    :param maxIdx: Pointer to the returned maximum location (in nD case).  ``NULL`` is used if not required.

     :param mask: Optional mask used to select a sub-array.

 The functions ``minMaxLoc`` find the minimum and maximum element values and their positions.
 The extremums are searched across the whole array or,